andresilveiras/pilot-appium-graphwalker/README.md

 - Install GIT and an IDE of your choice (if for some strange reason you haven't done it yet)
 - NOTE: If you choose to use Visual Studio Code IDE, install the "Extension Pack for Java" extension from Microsoft, it has everything necessary to run this project
 - Install Java on your machine and configure the environment variables (https://www.oracle.com/java/technologies/downloads/)
+- Install Maven on your machine and configure the environment variables - NEEDS TO BE DONE AFTER JAVA INSTALLATION (https://maven.apache.org/install.html)
 - Install Android Studio and ADB tools on your machine (https://developer.android.com/tools/adb)
 - Install Appium on your machine - requires Node.JS (https://appium.io/docs/en/2.2/quickstart/install/)
 - After installing Appium, install the uiautomator2 driver for testing on Android (https://github.com/appium/appium-uiautomator2-driver)